 In complex HSP, examination of the cranial nerves may reveal optic neuropathy, retinal pigmentary degeneration, and/or ophthalmoplegia.
-Other signs that may be seen in patients with complex HSP include ichthyosis, amyotrophy, dementia, cataracts, and mental retardation.
+Other signs that may be seen in patients with complex HSP include ichthyosis, amyotrophy, dementia, cataracts, and cognitive impairment.1,2,4

 Gait analysis is an important aspect of assessment in HSP, because gait disturbance is a primary symptom.
 The relative contribution, extent, and distribution of weakness and spasticity influence the manner in which gait is affected; therefore, careful analysis is important to individualize a therapeutic plan.
 Gait abnormalities may include reduced stride length, toe walking, circumduction, dragging of toes, scissoring, hyperlordosis, or hyperextension at the knees.

-Genetic testing: the mapping and cloning of HSP genes has led to increasing availability of specific molecular genetic tests, although gene testing is commercially available for only a subset of genes.
-A genetic diagnosis can now be made in over 75% of cases of autosomal dominant HSP.
+Genetic testing: The mapping and cloning of HSP genes has led to increasing availability of specific molecular genetic tests, although gene testing is commercially available for only a subset of genes.2 A genetic diagnosis can now be made in over 75% of cases of autosomal dominant HSP.
 Additional genetic testing may be available on a research basis.

-The primary role of additional laboratory testing is to exclude alternative diagnoses.
-Investigations may include tests for vitamin B12, copper, ceruloplasmin, very long chain fatty acids, white cell enzymes, plasma amino acids, serum lipoprotein analysis, serology for syphilis, and human immunodeficiency virus.
+A clinical priority should be to exclude acquired causes for progressive spastic paraplegia, which involves additional testing.
+The differential diagnosis may include structural, inflammatory, infectious, metabolic, toxic, iatrogenic or other neurodegenerative etiologies.1 Investigations may include laboratory tests for vitamin B12, copper, ceruloplasmin, very long chain fatty acids, white cell enzymes, plasma amino acids, serum lipoprotein analysis, serology for syphilis, and human immunodeficiency virus.1,2

-Magnetic resonance imaging (MRI) of the brain and spinal cord can exclude other disorders, such as multiple sclerosis, leukodystrophies, and structural abnormalities.
-MRI of the brain may reveal possible hypoplasia of the corpus callosum in some patients with complicated HSP.
-MRI of the spine may reveal thinning of the spinal cord, especially in the thoracic region.
+Magnetic resonance imaging (MRI) of the brain and spinal cord can exclude other disorders, such as multiple sclerosis, leukodystrophies, and structural abnormalities (cervical spondylotic myelopathy, spinal tumors, arterio-venous malformation, Chiari malformation, tethered cord, or atlanto-axial subluxation).1 MRI of the brain may reveal possible hypoplasia of the corpus callosum in some patients with complicated HSP.
+MRI of the spine may reveal thinning of the spinal cord, especially in the thoracic region.1,2,4

 Supplemental assessment tools

-Electromyography and nerve conduction studies are usually normal in uncomplicated HSP, but some forms of complicated HSP may be associated with peripheral neuropathy and evidence of lower motor involvement.
+Abnormalities in electromyography and nerve conduction studies are common in HSP but do not seem to be specific to subtypes.
+Some forms of complicated HSP may be associated with peripheral neuropathy, with documented findings of distal axonal motor neuropathy.1

 Early predictions of outcomes